Netflix/dynomite/README.md

        - 127.0.0.1:11214:100000
        - 127.0.0.1:11215:1

-Finally, to make writing syntactically correct configuration file easier, nutcracker provides a command-line argument -t or --test-conf that can be used to test the YAML configuration file for any syntax error.
+Finally, to make writing syntactically correct configuration file easier, dynomite provides a command-line argument -t or --test-conf that can be used to test the YAML configuration file for any syntax error.

 ## Observability

-Observability in nutcracker is through logs and stats.
+Observability in dynomite is through logs and stats.

-Nutcracker exposes stats at the granularity of server pool and servers per pool through the stats monitoring port.
+Dynomite exposes stats at the granularity of server pool and servers per pool through the stats monitoring port.
 The stats are essentially JSON formatted key-value pairs, with the keys corresponding to counter names.
 By default stats are exposed on port 22222 and aggregated every 30 seconds.
 Both these values can be configured on program start using the -c or --conf-file and -i or --stats-interval command-line arguments respectively.
-You can print the description of all stats exported by nutcracker using the -D or --describe-stats command-line argument.
+You can print the description of all stats exported by dynomite using the -D or --describe-stats command-line argument.

-    $ nutcracker --describe-stats
+    $ dynomite --describe-stats

     pool stats:
       client_eof          "# eof on client connections"